 - 1. The written policy for all security procedures and methods used to ensure the security of code, data, and documentation will be reviewed. - 2.
 Documented security procedures for access, client model use, anti-virus software installation, and offsite procedures in the event of a catastrophe will be reviewed.

-Verified that there were no security breaches since the modeler's previously accepted model.
+Discussed that there were no security breaches related to the model under review or since the previously accepted model.